Peaking Through Hydrangeas In Oil

 I completed this painting in oil, but used acrylic paint underneath over a cotton canvas panel.

-12" x 12" Acrylic and Oil on Cotton Canvas Board.
+12" x 12" Acrylic and Oil on Cotton Canvas Panel.

 WELCOME TO MY SITE!